johanfive/fyi/src/FYI.md

 ## Regular notification example
 Next time you open this project, a noticiation will popup with the following message:
-> FYI created an fyi.md file #regular-notification-example-1
+> Example notification from markdown file #regular-notification-example-1

 # Details